CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 - Be sure to select the correct repository name containing the desired backup!

 With that in mind, let's use the `elephant` example above.
-Let's say we want to perform a point-in-time-recovery (PITR) to `2021-06-09 14:15:11 EDT`, we can use the following manifest:
+Let's say we want to perform a point-in-time-recovery (PITR) to `2021-06-09 14:15:11-04`, we can use the following manifest:

 ```
 apiVersion: postgres-operator.crunchydata.com/v1beta1